RobRendell/gTove/README.md

 * Show drag handle in map reposition mode.
 Add menu option to leave mode.
 * Warn that loading a scenario will replace the current tabletop contents.
 * Remove maps or minis with trashed or deleted metadata from the tabletop.
+* Top-down view for minis.
+* When editing minis, user can move/zoom the circle selecting cropped top-down mini image.

 ## Plans/TODO